-There’s a common element to many, if not most, of the news that flits across the TV screens: lies.
+There’s a common element to much, if not most, of the news that flits across the TV screens: lies.

 People attempt to add a touch of sophistry to lying, by trying to create classes of lies, but in the end it all adds up to the same thing: saying one thing when knowing that the opposite was correct.